carbon-language/carbon-lang/openmp/runtime/README.txt

 $ cmake path/to/openmp -DCMAKE_C_COMPILER=<C compiler> -DCMAKE_CXX_COMPILER=<C++ compiler>
 $ make

-For details about building, please look at Build_With_CMake.txt
+For details about building, please look at README.rst in the parent directory.

 Architectures Supported
 =======================